aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/net/aztec-barcode-encoding/aztec-symbol-mode-example/_index.md

 BarcodeGenerator gen = new BarcodeGenerator(EncodeTypes.Aztec, "Åspóse.Barcóde©");
 ```

-In this step, we have set up the generator and provided the code text for encoding.
+> **Pro tip:** Use a UTF‑8 compatible string for international characters, as shown above.

-## Step 2: Setting the Symbol Mode to Auto
+### Step 2: Setting the Symbol Mode to Auto

-Now, let's set the Aztec Symbol Mode to "Auto" and save the barcode image as a PNG file.
-Here's how you can do it:
+The **Auto** mode lets the library decide the optimal size based on the data length:

 ```csharp
 gen.Parameters.Barcode.Aztec.AztecSymbolMode = AztecSymbolMode.Auto;
 gen.Save($"{path}AztecSymbolModeAuto.png", BarCodeImageFormat.Png);
 ```

-This step ensures that the Aztec Symbol Mode is automatically determined, and the resulting barcode image is saved.
+The generated PNG will be saved to the folder you specified.

-## Step 3: Setting the Symbol Mode to FullRange
+### Step 3: Setting the Symbol Mode to FullRange

-If you want to specify the Aztec Symbol Mode as "FullRange," you can do so with the following code:
+If you want the library to use the full range of Aztec symbol sizes, choose **FullRange**:

 ```csharp
 gen.Parameters.Barcode.Aztec.AztecSymbolMode = AztecSymbolMode.FullRange;
 gen.Save($"{path}AztecSymbolModeFullRange.png", BarCodeImageFormat.Png);
 ```

-This will create a barcode with the FullRange Aztec Symbol Mode.

-## Step 4: Setting the Symbol Mode to Compact
+### Step 4: Setting the Symbol Mode to Compact

-To create a barcode with the Aztec Symbol Mode set to "Compact," use the following code:
+For a more compact barcode that still retains good readability, use **Compact**:

 ```csharp
 gen.Parameters.Barcode.Aztec.AztecSymbolMode = AztecSymbolMode.Compact;
 gen.Save($"{path}AztecSymbolModeCompact.png", BarCodeImageFormat.Png);
 ```

-This step configures the barcode to be generated with the Compact Aztec Symbol Mode.

-## Step 5: Setting the Symbol Mode to Rune
+### Step 5: Setting the Symbol Mode to Rune

-Finally, if you want to use the "Rune" Aztec Symbol Mode, you can do so by setting it as follows:
+The **Rune** mode is designed for special use‑cases where a different visual style is required:

 ```csharp
 gen.CodeText = "123"; // Change the code text if needed